jeff-goldstein/CampaignManager-Sample-for-SparkPost/README.md

 If you are a SparkPost Elite/Enterprise customer, you need to enter your API root URL as well.
 That's it!
 The CG system will now be able to schedule and cancel campaigns on your behalf.

-Generating a Campaign with Stored Template && Stored Recipients For Campaign Generation, the system allows for two different approaches, one where you leverage both stored templates and stored recipients and the other where you can paste in your own CSV or JSON list of recipients along with their substitution data.
-Most of the fields and features for both approaches are the same.
-They both use stored templates, allow for campaigns to be immediately kicked off or scheduled for up to one month out (SparkPost limitation), create a campaign name, set open and click tracking flags and create up to 5 metadata key/value pairs.
+Generating a Campaign with Stored Template && Stored Recipients For Campaign Generation, the system allows for three different approaches, one where you leverage both stored templates and stored recipients, other where you can paste in your own CSV or JSON list of recipients along with their substitution data or you can upload a CSV file for conversion to the JSON structure needed by SparkPost.
+Most of the fields and features for each approach are the same.
+They all use stored templates, allow for campaigns to be immediately kicked off or scheduled for up to one month out (SparkPost limitation), create a campaign name, set open and click tracking flags and create up to 4 metadata key/value pairs.

-Both approaches also allow for the user to preview what the email may look like.
+Each approach also allows for the user to preview what the email may look like.
 The CG system takes the template and the data from the first recipient and merges them together to show you what the email would look like for that user.

 While this goes a long way in helping the user to see if they have the right set of data for this particular template, the CG system goes further and scans both the user substitution data and the template to determine how many fields match eachother.